xqtr/clied/README.md

   - You can write Gopher map files, with BBCODEs, more below...
   - Can make simple calculations and insert the result into the text, from the command prompt.
+  - Regular Expression replace strings
+  - and more...
   ----------------------------------------------------------------------------